 Three site notices (large billboard), in English, Afrikaans and Xhosa have been placed at the existing entrance to the Greenvalley Township, notifying potential Interested and Affected Parties (I & AP's) of the availability of the Draft Scoping Report and inviting I & AP's to register on the database as Registered Interested & Affected Parties.
-Please refer to Appendix E2 for the content of the site notice.
-Proof of the erection of the site notice (photographic proof) will be included in the Post-Application Draft Scoping Report.
+Please refer to Appendix E2 for the content and proof of the site notice.